rdwrome/261sp23/0Hello,World/README.md

 - How are you doing on storage?

 ## Big Picture
-- Survey of many languages
+- Survey of a few languages
-- Teaching you to problem-solve patiently, precisely and creatively
+- Teaching you to problem-solve patiently, precisely, and creatively

-## Syllabus
+## Syllabus (the README.md for this whole repository)

 ## Tools of the Trade
 - [Visual Studio Code](https://code.visualstudio.com/)